Delay-Aware Hierarchical Federated Learning: Experimental Evaluation

 We compare the performance of {\tt DFL} (Algorithm~\ref{DFL}) with standard {\tt FedAvg} model aggregation/synchronization~\cite{mcmahan2017communication}.
 In standard {\tt FedAvg}, we consider a (hypothetical) scenario that the edge devices are directly connected to the main server.
 Thus the comparison would reveal the impact of hierarchical structure of {\tt DFL} on model training.
 We consider two different scenarios: (i) when delay is negligible, and (ii) when delay is non-negligible.
 In scenario (i), we set the combiner weight of {\tt DFL} to $0$ (i.e., $\alpha=0$) with delay $\Delta=0$.
 In scenario (ii), we set the combiner weight of {\tt DFL} as $\alpha=0.5$ with delay $\Delta=10$.
 For both scenarios, {\tt DFL} establishes a local model training interval $\tau_k = \tau = 20$ and performs local aggregation in the subnets after each edge device does $5$ local SGD updates.

 Fig.~\ref{fig:mnist_poc_1_all} validates the benefit of introducing hierarchical FL with local model aggregations by showing that {\tt DFL} outperforms the standard {\tt FedAvg} under both negligible and non-negligible delay.
 In scenarios where the delay is insignificant (i.e., $\Delta=0$), {\tt DFL} exhibits superior performance over {\tt FedAvg}, achieving an accuracy gain of $2\%$ for CNN and $4\%$ for SVM.
-This highlights the advantages of exploring a hierarchical model training architecture incorporating frequent local aggregations within an edge-to-cloud network.
-On the other hand, in situations where the delay is non-negligible (i.e., $\Delta=10$), {\tt DFL} outperforms {\tt FedAvg} with accuracy gains of $6\%$ for CNN and $8\%$ for SVM, demonstrating the benefits of integrating the local-global combiner with the hierarchical model training architecture.
+This highlights the benefits of a hierarchical model training structure within an edge-to-cloud network, where frequent local aggregations prevent non-i.i.d. data-driven deviation of local models from the optimum within each subnet.
+On the other hand, in situations where the delay is non-negligible (i.e., $\Delta=10$), {\tt DFL} outperforms {\tt FedAvg} with accuracy gains of $6\%$ for CNN and $8\%$ for SVM.
+The result demonstrates the benefits of integrating the local-global combiner with the hierarchical model training architecture to account for the impact of delay.

-To further highlight the resilience of {\tt DFL}'s to delays, we consider the performance of standard {\tt FedAvg} with negligible delay ($\Delta=0$) as a benchmark and compare it with {\tt DFL} when delay is non-negligible ($\Delta=10$).
-As illustrated in Fig.~\ref{fig:mnist_poc_1_all}, under a large delay of $\Delta=10$, {\tt DFL} attains an accuracy within $1\%$ of the benchmark for CNN and maintains a performance advantage over the benchmark, achieving a $2\%$ higher accuracy for SVM after $100$ global aggregations.